If you’ve ever thought ‘What the what is a Fertility Coach,’ then this post is for you.

 I then started making this my business, because there’s a lot of time that goes into everything, and also a lot of costs.
 Just in website hosting, podcast hosting, the equipment that you need.
 The time involved in creating images, recording it, blah blah blah.
 When you want to provide a service to people, the reality is that it takes both time and money.
 So I really started to change my opinion, and I saw some of the feedback that these women were receiving.

-At that time I branched into Fertility Coaching, and it has been a hugely rewarding experience.
+At that time I decided to engage in training and enrolled to become a Holistic Life Coach and Mind Body Practitioner, and it has been a hugely rewarding experience.
 I drew upon my experience with meditation (including meditating with monks in Japan!), the cognitive behavioural therapy and mental first aid training I had, and generally my own experience with infertility, and then working with naturopaths, nutritionists, acupuncturists and other specialists through the podcast, as well as managing our Facebook Group for Fertility Warriors and the advice and experiences through there.

-In the last six months, I’ve moved away from doing 1:1 coaching in favour of other programs, including my Fertility Warrior Diet program and another exciting program I’m hoping to launch mid-year, but I still remain a huge advocate of it, and hence why I wanted to break down a little bit about exactly what fertility coaching is for anyone who is curious.
+In the last six months, I’ve moved away from doing 1:1 coaching in favour of other programs, like my membership but I still remain a huge advocate of it, and hence why I wanted to break down a little bit about exactly what fertility coaching is for anyone who is curious.

 So, what does a Fertility Coach do?